Whale Watching Holidays Canada

 Whale watching in Victoria

 Victoria, the capital of Vancouver Island, is one of the best places to spot whales.
-Head out into the Strait of Juan de Fuca in an open Zodiac boat and you’ll enjoy incredible views with fantastic chances of spotting whales.
+Head out into the Strait of Juan de Fuca in a small group, in an open Zodiac boat and you’ll enjoy incredible views with fantastic chances of spotting whales.
 In the summer, the Strait can be calm as a millpond.
-It’s possible to spot the pod of resident orcas as well as dozens of humpbacks.
+During your day whale watching, it’s possible to spot the pod of resident orcas as well as dozens of humpbacks.

 Tofino whale watching

-Tofino offers the chance to see orcas, sea lions and eagles as well as coastal black bears, making it a versatile destination.
+Tofino offers the chance to see orcas, sea lions and eagles as well as coastal black bears, making it a perfect wildlife holiday destination.

-Tadoussac in Quebec is a favourite for humpbacks, fin whales, minke whales and even belugas in the rich waters of the St. Lawrence Estuary.
+If you are looking for whale watching holidays, Tadoussac in Quèbec is a favourite for humpbacks, fin whales, minke whales and even belugas in the rich waters of the St. Lawrence Estuary.

 Bay of Fundy whales

-The Bay of Fundy offers incredibly rich feeding waters home to dozens of species of whales.
-Tours leave from New Brunswick’s coast.
+The Bay of Fundy offers incredibly rich feeding waters and is home to dozens of species of whales.
+Tours leave from New Brunswick’s coast, but book in advance as it is a popular spot for whale watching in Canada.

 Newfoundland whale watching

-Newfoundland and Labrador offers a unique whale watching experience alongside icebergs.
+Newfoundland and Labrador offer a unique whale watching experience alongside icebergs.
 Between the mainland and the island of Newfoundland, giant icebergs which have broken off the ice sheets in Greenland make their way down Iceberg Alley.
 Here you can also see whales like humpbacks feeding in the cold waters.
+The province is also known as being a great destination for seeing the northern lights.